rbrich/keybox/docs/format.rst

 This will print exported data to stdout, which can be directed to other programs.
 This is useful for conversion to other formats.

-How to decrypt locker file using standard tools
+How to decrypt keybox file using standard tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This recipe shows how to decrypt *pw.gpg* file created before: